draft-js-plugins/draft-js-plugins/HOW_TO_CREATE_A_PLUGIN.md

-  getEditorState, // a function to get the current EditorState getReadOnly, // a function returning of the Editor is set to readOnly setReadOnly, // a function which allows to set the Editor to readOnly }
+  getEditorState, // a function to get the current EditorState getReadOnly, // a function returning of the Editor is set to readOnly setReadOnly, // a function which allows to set the Editor to readOnly getRef, // a function to get the editor reference
+}
 ```